andrewpbray/math-392-spring-2018/problem-sets/ps-2.md

 ### Challenge question

 Explore the convergence properties of the *χ*<sup>2</sup> statistics to the *χ*<sup>2</sup> distribution when we model an individual cell count as Poisson.
-This exploration can take the form of analysis and/or simulation approaches.
+This exploration can take the form of analytic and/or simulation approaches.

 ### Notes